EJ Update to SLR Guidance Banner

 • Orion Camero (they/he/she) is an Oakland-based queer Filipinx multi-medium artist, coalition-builder and community advocate focused on nurturing the conditions for better worlds with a decade of experience.
 They believe the heart of collective liberation are the ingredients of inter-identity solidarity, cross-cultural connection, and exponential collaboration.

-This work is being supported by Equilibrium Collaborative who are providing logistical support and facilitation services.
+The EJ advisor element was supported by Equilibrium Collaborative who provided logistical and facilitation services.

 How to Get Involved: